Infomaniak

 Infomaniak is a Swiss technology company offering sustainable and privacy-focused online services.
 It is Switzerland's largest cloud computing company, also offering cloud storage and webmail services, through kSuite.

+Its majority of shares, 2026 onwards, was transferred into a public interest foundation, with the company also signing an agreement to be listed on the SIX Swiss Exchange.

 History

 The company started as a user group founded in 1990 by Boris Siegenthaler in the Canton of Geneva, offering a bulletin board system to its members.
-In 1994, Siegenthaler and fellow developer Fabian Lucchi opened the Siegenthlaer & Lucchi computer store in the Genevan suburb of Châtelaine.
+In 1994, Siegenthaler and fellow developer Fabian Lucchi opened the Siegenthaler & Lucchi computer store in the Genevan suburb of Châtelaine.
 They offered low-cost, custom-built computers – acting as an alternative to the larger distributors available at the time.
 The same year, the pair purchased a modem and 64 kbs line, becoming the first privately owned Internet service provider in the canton (after CERN and the University of Geneva).
 From 1995 on and for a few months, the store offered complimentary internet access to all customers who purchased a computer with them.

 In May 1997, Infomaniak became a fully-fledged ISP with the creation of TWS Infomaniak SA – the company developed its offer based on low-cost internet access and web-hosting services alongside its staple of computer equipment retail.

 On 1 January 1998, the Swiss state monopoly on telecom services came to an end and new providers were allowed onto the Swiss market.
 Sunrise, a joint-venture between Tele Danmark and BT, started offering free internet access services, forcing the company to revise its strategy: in 1999, TWS Infomaniak was reincorporated to create Infomaniak Network.
 They specialised in web-hosting services for private users and small and medium-sized enterprises, including basic.ch, the first Swiss web radio.

 By 2003, Infomaniak was the largest web-host in Western Switzerland, and by July 2005, it was the largest web-radio broadcaster in Western Switzerland and France.